anthony-tuininga/ceODBC/doc/src/module.rst

 .. function:: Connection(dsn, autocommit=False)
               connect(dsn, autocommit=False)

-   Constructor for creating a connection to the database.
-Return a Connection object (\ref{connobj}).
+   Constructor for creating a :ref:`connection <connobj>`.
 The only required argument is the DSN in the format that ODBC expects.
 The autocommit flag can be set in the constructor or it can be manipulated after the connection has been established.
-If you are using a driver that does not handle transactions, ensure that this value is set to true or you may get a "driver not capable" exception.
+If you are using a driver that does not handle transactions, ensure that this value is set to True or you may get a "driver not capable" exception.

 .. function:: Cursor(connection)

-   Constructor for creating a cursor.
-Return a new Cursor object (:ref:`cursorobj`) using the connection.
+   Constructor for creating a :ref:`cursor <cursorobj>` using the connection.

    .. note::